kieran-woodrow/kieran-woodrow/README.md

 - 🌱 I started my tech journey in university when i chose to study computer science and applied maths.
 It opened my eyes and i got to explore a glimpse of all the tech world has to offer.
 Throughout my studies, we delved into cyber security, AI/ML, backend systems, frontend systems, database engineering, optimisation with algorithms, the world of networking, game development and computer graphics, a lot of math models and applications of maths.
 I took a deep interest in the AI/ML world.

-I have always admired Apple and their push for innovation, so I decided to delve into it and become an iOS fanboy.
+- 📍 I have always admired Apple and their push for innovation, so I decided to delve into it and become an iOS fanboy.
 I fully enjoyed it and decided started my professional career as an iOS developer.
 I am now an intermediate iOS mobile engineer.
 I have been at a company who is on the cutting edge with using SwiftUI.
 But i am hungry for more.
 However, I am not limiting myself specifically to iOS.
 I consider myself as a software engineer, so to me, I strive to not be technology specific driven, but solution driven to a presented problem.
-One of the first apps I built was with a team of 5 that aimed to solve an educational problem.
-So we built an educational app and website that aimed to enhance the learning process.
-The app was built around the idea of using AR/VR technology with 3D models that users could see on the screen of their device.
-Flutter was the tech used as the solution for this multi-platform problem.
+-
 <!---
 kieran-woodrow/kieran-woodrow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.